spoonapps/docs/doc/quick_start/tryit/tryit.md

 ```
 # Start your new container with a classic "Hello World!"
+# A new, containerized command prompt will appear with your output.
-> spoon run -a spoonbrew/scratch echo Hello World!
+> spoon run spoonbrew/scratch echo Hello World!

 Hello World!

-# Close that containerized command prompt.
+# Exit the new containerized command prompt.
 (25fdso88) C:\spoonroot> exit

 # Your container ID will appear in your remaining command prompt window.
-# We'll talk more about that later.
+# We'll talk more about container ID's later.

 25fdso8823fdsa734fdhasjd6588p098
 ```